szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Make the spell an Enchantment spell, as in 3rd and 5th edition (OFF by default)
 - Make the spell a Divination spell (ON by default)
 - Make the spell bypass magic resistance specifically against those with <= 60 HP or <= 10 HD (ON by default)
+- Make the spell fail to work after a hard HP limit.
+(On by default, with a limit of 150 HP; i.e. enemies with >=150 current HP are unaffected).

 </details>